-This month marks the seventy-fifth anniversary of the Japanese attack on Pearl Harbor.
-Few place names in American history produce such a visceral response as the Hawaiian Bay that housed the U.S. Pacific Fleet in 1941.
+December 7th marks the anniversary of the Japanese attack on Pearl Harbor.
+Few place names in American history produce such a visceral response as the Hawaiian bay that housed the U.S. Pacific Fleet in 1941.

 The December 7 attack—the “date which will live in infamy”—is so deeply ingrained in the American psyche that it is almost always referred to as the Japanese “sneak” attack on Pearl Harbor.
 The inclusion of the adjective “sneak” underscores the duplicity of Japanese actions and portrays the Americans as victims of Japanese aggression, thereby validating the American response and outrage following the attack.